-Wether you are new to programming or already an experienced developer.
-In this industry learning new concepts and languages/frameworks is
+Whether you are new to programming or already an experienced developer.
+In this industry, learning new concepts and languages/frameworks is

 Building this application you will improve your React Skills using the relatively new Hooks API.
-The example projects makes use of React components, many hooks, an external api and of course some styling via CSS.
+The example projects make use of React components, many hooks, an external API, and of course some styling via CSS.

 - React with Hooks

-Using no classes this projects gives you a perfect entry point into functional react and will definitely help you in 2020.
+Using no classes this project gives you a perfect entry point into functional react and will definitely help you in 2020.
 You can find the example project here: https://www.freecodecamp.org/news/how-to-build-a-movie-search-app-using-react-hooks-24eb72ddfaf7/

 Follow along with the tutorial or give it your own flavor!